ChrisMissal/github-awards/README.md

 Github-awards gives your rankings on Github by language and by location (city, country and worldwide) based on the number of stars of your repos.

-In order to calculate you ranking on Github we need to :
+In order to calculate your ranking on Github we need to :
 - Get all github users with their location
 - Geocode their location
 - Get all github repositories with language and number of stars